|EU Project||MAKE-IT (2016-2018)|

 |Total Funding||1,999,863.00 €|

 |Partners||Nederlandse Organisatie Voor Toegepast Natuurwetenschappelijk Onderzoek – TNO (NL), Teknologisk Institut (DK), Zentrum Fuer Soziale Innovation GMBH (AT), Technische Universitaet Dortmund (DE), Fab Lab (HR), Happylab GmbH (AT), Sihtasutus Teaduskeskus Ahhaa (EE), Create It Real ApS (DK).|

 Over the past ten years, the Internet has revolutionised and democratised communications to a certain point.
 These powerful tools provided by ICT software and hardware are completely changing the way we make tangible and intangible goods.
-Now, the same thing is happening to manufacturing as the access to tools like 3D printers and laser cutters is increasing.
-As a result, these intangible goods or virtual bits which can be shared globally, can be turned to physical objects or atoms which manifest themselves locally.
+Now, the same thing is happening to manufacture as access to tools like 3D printers and laser cutters are increasing.
+As a result, these intangible goods or virtual bits which can be shared globally can be turned to physical objects or atoms which manifest themselves locally.
 This is making the interface between the virtual world and the physical world blur if not disappear.
 As a shorthand term, this transformation from bits to atoms is being called the Maker movement.